Build what customers actually want — validated in 48 hours

 - Concept validation and feature prioritization at scale

-- Iterative prototype feedback in 72-hour cycles
+- Iterative prototype feedback in 48–72 hour sprint cycles

 - Cross-segment needs analysis and pain point discovery

-- Multilingual product research across markets
+- Multilingual product research across markets simultaneously

-- Open-ended discovery and ideation workshops
+- Open-ended ideation and discovery workshops need facilitation

-- Deep domain expertise in specialized categories
+- Deep domain expertise in specialized categories is essential

-- Co-creation sessions with lead users
+- Co-creation sessions with lead users need real-time collaboration

-- Ethnographic in-context product usage observation
+- Ethnographic in-context product usage observation is required

-- Strategic product roadmap alignment with executives
+- Strategic roadmap alignment requires executive workshop facilitation

 Product intelligence that